pedrotgn/pyactor/README.rst

     h = create_host()
     actor1 = h.spawn('id1', MyClass)

-The class of an actor must have defined its methods in the _tell and _ask lists so they can be called through the proxy.
-In the _tell list will be named those methods meant to be asynchronous and in the _ask list, the synchronous ones.
+The class of an actor must have defined its methods in the _tell and _ask sets so they can be called through the proxy.
+In the _tell set will be named those methods meant to be asynchronous and in the _ask set, the synchronous ones.
 In this example we have a class ``MyClass`` with a sync method *ask_me()* and an async method *tell_me()*::

     class MyClass:
-        _tell =['tell_me']
+        _tell = {'tell_me'}
-        _ask = ['ask_me']
+        _ask = {'ask_me'}
         def tell_me(self, msg):
             print msg
         def ask_me(self):
-            return 'hello back'
+            return "hello back"

 As you can see, the async method receives a message and simply prints it while the sync method returns a result.
 You can now call this methods from your main code::

-    actor1.tell_me('Hello')
+    actor1.tell_me("Hello")
     print actor1.ask_me()

 Remote connections